Skip to Content

 Finalization does more than close a court file.
 Once a judge issues the adoption decree, the adoptive parent assumes every right and responsibility of legal parenthood, including authority over healthcare decisions, educational choices, and all other matters affecting the child’s welfare.
 The biological parents’ legal rights and obligations end at that moment, and the relationship the decree establishes is permanent.

 The legal effects extend to financial and inheritance matters as well.
-Adoption establishes the child’s right to inherit through intestate succession in the adoptive family and qualifies the child for coverage under the adoptive parent’s health insurance plans.
+Adoption establishes the child’s right to inherit through intestate succession in the adoptive family and can qualify the child for coverage under the adoptive parent’s health insurance.
 These protections take effect at finalization, not at placement.

 Placement and finalization aren’t the same thing.
 During the period between placement and the final hearing, adoptive parents have physical custody of the child, but full legal parental rights aren’t yet established.
 Understanding this distinction helps families in Collin County plan appropriately for insurance, school enrollment, and other decisions that depend on legal parenthood being in place.